chef-robotics/rosdistro/README.md

 ## Adding a dependency or updating from upstream

+1. Create a branch with your favorite name, go through the normal Pull Request flow, merge it to `master`.

-1. Create a branch from this repo's `master` branch with your change with the name `r.N` where N is an increasing "version number".
+2. Once the PR is merged, create a branch from this repo's `master` branch with the name `r.N` where N is an increasing "version number".
   > NOTE: Once created it will be a protected branch

-2. Once created, create a PR in ChefAutonomy (or whatever other repo that uses this) to change the branch pointed to by docker builds.
+3. Once created, create a PR in ChefAutonomy (or whatever other repo that uses this) to change the branch pointed to by docker builds.
   For ChefAutonomy, also update `cheftool`.

   Example: https://github.com/chef-robotics/ChefAutonomy/pull/2896

-3. Once 2 is accepted and merged, merge your `r.N` branch back into `master`; note that dev machines will still use master as the reference (i.e. rolling release).

 # ros/rosdistro